wbuchanan/brewscheme/about.md

 // If you've previously installed brewscheme, you'll also need to rebuild the look up data set used by brewscheme
-// to build the scheme files (the difference is that this file will now also include the color sight impairment simulation values) brewdb, ref
+// to build the scheme files (the difference is that this file will now also include the color sight impairment simulation values)
+// You can also accomplish the step above this by passing the refresh option to brewscheme brewdb, ref
 ```